Suri L. Duitch, Ph.D.

-Students who return to the SoPA after an absence of more than seven semesters may not be able to complete the program in which they originally enrolled.
+Students who return to the SoPA after an absence of more than two years may not be able to complete the program in which they originally enrolled.
 Returning students should talk with an academic advisor to determine possible changes in requirements or curriculum.

 Business Course Restriction

 Students may not earn more than 27 credits in courses under the business studies category or apply more than 27 credits of business courses toward any SoPA program.
-Business studies credits earned at SoPA are not applicable to any AACSB-accredited business school.
+Business studies credits earned at SoPA are not applicable to any AACSB-accredited business school and may not be used toward a degree at the A.B.
+Freeman School of Business at Tulane.
 All courses in accounting, business law, finance, management, and marketing fall within this restriction.

 A student may be dismissed from SoPA for lack of sufficient academic progress toward fulfilling degree requirements.
-Through adherence to these regulations, the university seeks to ensure that its educational facilities are reserved for capable students who are motivated.
+Through adherence to these regulations, the university seeks to ensure that its educational facilities are reserved for capable and motivated students.
 For continued eligibility, academic progress is measured both by minimum credit and minimum grade-point average.

 Undergraduate classification is based on cumulative earned credits:

 |Freshman||0-24 earned credits|

 |Sophomore||25-56 earned credits|

 Minimum Credits and Grade Point Average Quality-of-Work Rules

 Undergraduate students in SoPA are required to maintain a minimum grade-point average throughout their enrollment (see table below).
 Students who fail to meet this minimum standard are placed on academic probation.
 The cumulative grade-point average of a student is calculated by dividing the number of quality points a student has earned by the total number of quality hours (including credits with failures).
 Only the grades of S, U, NR, W, and grades in courses affected by SoPA' "Repeated Course" policy are excluded from this calculation.